biyadav/summary/java/MemoryModel.md

 Jprofiler  or online tool fastThread to analyze thread dump

+## Capture a Heap Dump

+1. Using jmap (Command Line Tool) jmap -dump:live,format=b,file=/path/to/dump.hprof <PID>
+2. Using jcmd
+     jcmd <PID> GC.heap_dump /path/to/dump.hprof
+3. Using JVisualVM (GUI Tool)
+      Launch jvisualvm from your JDK bin directory Connect to your running Java process
+      Right-click → Heap Dump
+      View and analyze directly or export as .hprof
+4. Automatic Dump on OutOfMemoryError -XX:+HeapDumpOnOutOfMemoryError
+    -XX:HeapDumpPath=/path/to/dump.hprof

+5.Programmatic Dump via JMX
+    You can trigger a heap dump from within your app using HotSpotDiagnosticMXBean

 ## Garbage Collection Algorithms
 	1. Serial GC (-XX:+UseSerialGC):
 		○ Single-threaded GC.